microsoft/azure-maven-plugins/azure-webapp-maven-plugin/README.md

 `includes` | A list of patterns to include, e.g. `**/*.war`.
 `excludes` | A list of patterns to exclude, e.g. `**/*.xml`.

-> Note: The <targetPath> is relative to the `/site/wwwroot/` folder of FTP server in your Web App except one case: it is relative to the `/site/wwwroot/webapps` when you deploy the war package.
+> Note: The `<targetPath>` is relative to the `/site/wwwroot/` folder except one case: it is relative to the `/site/wwwroot/webapps` when you deploy the war package.

 #### `<region>`
 All valid regions are listed as below.
 Read more at [Azure Region Availability](https://azure.microsoft.com/en-us/regions/services/).